• Skip to primary navigation

 No Alcohol Christmas Cake

-This Amish recipe is for a non-alcoholic Christmas fruit cake.
+You'll find that many fruitcake recipes suggest soaking the dried fruit in alcohol or basting the cake with alcohol.
+However, that is not a necessary part of making a great fruitcake, and here we have an Amish recipe for a non-alcoholic Christmas fruit cake.
 It includes minimal ingredients and is very quick and easy to make.

 It doesn't require any soaking or time to age.
 Simply mix and bake as you would any other cake or bread.
+This cake has very little batter; it's only enough to hold the fruit and nuts together, but it is Amazing!

 Amish fruit cake loaf on plate